 Spoiler: Social media can be like a bit of caffeine for your website!

 The Importance of Enchantment

 A few years ago Guy Kawasaki wrote a wonderful book about the Art of Enchantment.
-Much of what he said was about how we live in a world so full of false pretenses that being authentic can easily captivates and fascinates.
+Much of what he said was about how we live in a world so full of false pretenses that being authentic can easily captivate and fascinate.
 And this is actually a reason why social media became part our lives; we can avoid pushed messages and better control who we listen to which also changed what it meant to be celebrity.
 This leads us to the essential component of social media: engagement.

 You Need Engagement

 Think of Social Media platforms as tools.
 How can you use one of these platforms to connect with audiences?
 The days are (thankfully) gone of companies creating presences on Facebook just because they have to be on Facebook, when in reality even though their buyers might have profiles there, they’re not interested in doing business there.
-And the companies that do have Facebook book pages with incredible followings, deliver content that engages often which focuses on building positive sentiment, keeping top of mind, and building peer to peer awareness.
+And the companies that do have Facebook book pages with incredible followings deliver content that engages often, which focuses on building positive sentiment, keeping top of mind, and building peer to peer awareness.

 It’s About the Art of Engagement — It’s Important